Aquaveo/xmsgridtrace/pydocs/source/index.rst

 **Last Updated:** October 5, 2018

-The xmsgridtrace library is a particle tracing library for other aquaveo products.
+The xmsgridtrace library is a grid trace library for other aquaveo products.
+This library contains classes used to perform calculations on a grid.

 Contents